Focus on your future: think about tomorrow!

 - In October, take the PSAT/NMSQT (Preliminary Scholastic Aptitude Test/National Merit Scholarship Qualifying Test).
 This is a good practice test, and it will help identify areas for you to work on.
-Good scores may also lead to a scholarship.
+Scores will count for National Merit Scholar consideration.

 - Continue to shop around; all colleges are not the same.
 Gather information on colleges through college web sites or brochures (available in your high school guidance office).
 Compare entrance requirements, cost, size, unique programs, facilities, your intended field of study, athletics, and extracurricular activities.
 Talk to friends or relatives who have attended.
 It may or may not be the place for you.